 1.1.
-A consumer who wants to book a package travel shall complete a “reservation request form”.
+A consumer who wants to book a travel package shall complete a “reservation request form”.
 After such completion, the agency” or the organizer of the package, as the case may be, commits itself to take the necessary steps for obtaining the booking confirmation, in accordance with the number of available places and the period of time specified therein.

 1.2.
-At the time of the reservation request, the consumer may be required by the agency to make a deposit representing a maximum of 20% of the price of the package, if such reservation request cannot be confirmed immediately.
-Where the booking is confirmed, the amount of such a deposit shall count against the price of the package and if the reservation request is withdrawn by the costumer before its confirmation, the amount of the said deposit shall be repaid to the consumer less, where appropriate, any reasonable management expenses.
+At the time of the reservation request, the consumer may be required by the agency to make a deposit representing a maximum of 40% of the price of the package, if such reservation request cannot be confirmed immediately.
+Where the booking is confirmed, the amount of such a deposit shall count against the price of the package and if the reservation request is withdrawn by the customer before its confirmation, the amount of the said deposit shall be repaid to the consumer less, where appropriate, any reasonable management expenses.

 1.3.
-Upon request by the consumer for a tailor-made package travel, the agency may require the consumer a reasonable amount for the drawing up of the project.
+Upon request by the consumer for a tailor-made travel package, the agency may require the consumer a reasonable amount for the drawing up of the project.
 In the event that the package travel drawn up by the agency is accepted by the consumer and the agency confirms the services included therein, such amount shall count against the price of the package.
 If the agency cannot provide such confirmation, it must refund the amount delivered by the consumer.

 1.4.
-In all previous cases, if the agency is unable to provide the requested package to the consumer and makes a similar or different offer, it is understood that such offer remains in force for 24 hours, unless explicitly stated otherwise.
+In all previous cases, if the agency is unable to provide the requested package to the consumer and makes a similar or different offer, it is understood that such an offer remains in force for 24 hours, unless explicitly stated otherwise.
 In this case, the contract is concluded only if the consumer accepts the offer within such a time-limit or the time limits set for this purpose.

 As laid down in Regulation CE 1107/2006, a “person with reduced mobility” means any person whose mobility is reduced due to physical incapacity (sensory or locomotors, permanent or temporary), intellectual impairment, age, or any other cause of disability when making a journey (i.e. when using transport by reason for the journey) and whose situation needs special attention and the adaptation to a person’s needs of the service made available to all passengers.

-The conclusion of a package travel contract takes place with the confirmation of the reservation.
-Since that moment, the package travel contract is legally binding on both parties.
+The conclusion of a travel package contract takes place with the confirmation of the reservation.
+Since that moment, the travel package contract is legally binding on both parties.

 4. 1.
-At the time of confirming and booking of a trip, the consumer shall pay an amount that should not exceed 40% of the price of the package or, as the case may be, supplement the quantities delivered up to the said amount.
+At the time of confirming and booking a trip, the consumer shall pay an amount that should not exceed 40% of the price of the package or, as the case may be, supplement the quantities delivered up to the said amount.

 4. 2.
-The payment of the remaining price shall be made upon delivery by the agency of the tickets, travel vouchers or any other appropriate document to the consumer that is indispensable for the proper performance of the services contracted for.
+The payment of the remaining price shall be made 60 days prior to arrival or upon delivery by the agency of the tickets, travel vouchers or any other appropriate document to the consumer that is indispensable for the proper performance of the services contracted for.
 If the consumer fails to make such payment, the agency shall request the consumer to make payment within the time limits set for that purpose.
 In the event the agency does not establish a timetable for payments, shall it be understood that the payment of the balance due of the package shall be made no later than 7 days before departure.

 4.3.
 If the consumer fails to make the payments referred to in the previous paragraphs, the agency is entitled to terminate the contract and apply the procedures laid down for that purpose.